T. S. Eliot: Teaching, banking, and publishing

 After leaving Merton, Eliot worked as a schoolteacher, most notably at Highgate School in London, where he taught French and Latin: his students included John Betjeman.
 He subsequently taught at the Royal Grammar School, High Wycombe in Buckinghamshire.
 To earn extra money, he wrote book reviews and lectured at evening extension courses at University College London and Oxford.
-In 1917, he took a position at Lloyds Bank in London, working on foreign accounts.
+In 1917 he took a position at Lloyds Bank in London, working on foreign accounts.
 On a trip to Paris in August 1920 with the artist Wyndham Lewis, he met the writer James Joyce.
 Eliot said he found Joyce arrogant, and Joyce doubted Eliot's ability as a poet at the time, but the two writers soon became friends, with Eliot visiting Joyce whenever he was in Paris.
 Eliot and Wyndham Lewis also maintained a close friendship, leading to Lewis's later making his well-known portrait painting of Eliot in 1938.

-Charles Whibley recommended T.S.
-Eliot to Geoffrey Faber.
-In 1925 Eliot left Lloyds to become a director in the publishing firm Faber and Gwyer (later Faber and Faber), where he remained for the rest of his career.
-At Faber and Faber, he was responsible for publishing distinguished English poets, including W. H. Auden, Stephen Spender, Charles Madge and Ted Hughes.
+Charles Whibley recommended Eliot to Geoffrey Faber.
+In 1925 Eliot left Lloyds to become a director in the publishing firm Faber and Gwyer (later Faber & Faber), where he remained for the rest of his career.
+At Faber & Faber, he was responsible for publishing distinguished English poets, including W. H. Auden, Stephen Spender, Charles Madge and Ted Hughes.